newrelic/newrelic-python-agent/CONTRIBUTING.rst

 Minimally, the `test suite <#testing-guidelines>`__ must pass for us to accept a PR.
-Ideally, we would love it if you also added appropriate tests if you’re implementing a feature!
+Ideally, we would love it if you also added appropriate tests if you're implementing a feature!

 Please note that integration tests will be run internally before contributions are accepted.